noncomputable/AgentMaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Did a problem you had inspire this feature request?**
-A clear, quick description of the problem.
+A clear description of the problem.

 **Describe the solution you'd like**
-A clear, quick description of your proposed feature and how it will be incorporated.
+A clear description of your proposed feature and how it will be incorporated.

 **More details**
 Any other ideas, workarounds, or screenshots that could clarify things.